-On some courses, you may have to write a systematic review as your assessment for a module.
+On some courses, you may have to write a systematic type review as your assessment for a module.
+Sometimes these are called a "review on systematic principles".
 If this is the case, you will receive specific guidance in your assessment brief and from your module tutor.
 In case of contradictions, assessment guidance should supersede any given here.

 If you are a member of staff conducting a systematic review, you are also welcome to contact us for guidance.
 Prospective registration of your review protocol is recommended, following PRISMA-P guidelines.

-Unlike a narrative literature review, a systematic review must contain certain features.
+Unlike a narrative literature review, a systematic review must include specific features:

 You’ll need to detail where the search has been carried out; this means you must use specific databases, not Library Search.
-Your search should be as exhaustive as possible, given the time available at the nature of your assignment/dissertation.
+Your search should be as exhaustive as possible given the time available and the nature of your assignment/dissertation.
 A detailed search strategy should be provided.
 If you are carrying out a systematic review for publication, follow PRISMA-S guidelines for rationale and search reporting.

-Specify the date range you searched, as you’ll often need to justify the start date.
+Specify the date range you searched - you may wish to justify the start date.
 You might choose to update an earlier, published systematic review.
 Alternatively, you could use the date of a relevant change in law or policy, or the publication date of a seminal paper.

-You will use specific search terms to generate a list of papers for potential inclusion in your review.
-You’ll also include or exclude other features of each paper, such as
+You will use specific search terms to generate a list of records for potential inclusion in your review.
+You’ll also include or exclude other features of each report, such as

 Most systematic reviews follow Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.